Mause/duckdb-web/docs/extensions/third_party.md

 title: Third Party Extensions
 ---

+A number of third party extensions have been written using our [extension template](https://github.com/duckdb/extension-template).
+The information available on this page is also available at [/data/extensions.json](/data/extensions.json).
+You can add a new extension to this repository by [submitting a pull request](https://github.com/Mause/duckdb-web/new/third-party-extensions/_data/extensions)

 {% assign extensions = site.data.extensions | sort %}
 <dl>
 {% for extension_hash in extensions %}